 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Most bodies are buried in established cemeteries, but burial on private property is sometimes possible in West Virginia.
 Before conducting a home burial, check with the town or county clerk and local health department for the rules you must follow.
 If you bury a body on private land, you should draw a map of the property showing the burial ground and file it with the property deed so the location will be clear to others in the future.
-You must obtain written authorization from the physician, state medical examiner, county medical examiner, or other official before burying a body in West Virginia.
-(West Virginia Code § 16-5-23.)
+You must obtain written authorization from the physician, state medical examiner, or county medical examiner before burying a body in West Virginia.
+(W.V.
+Code § 16-5-23.)

 In West Virginia, no state laws control where you may keep or scatter ashes.
 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter them, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
-You must obtain authorization from the state medical examiner, county medical examiner, or county coroner before cremating a body in West Virginia.
-(West Virginia Code § 61-12-9.)
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.
+You must obtain a permit from the state medical examiner, county medical examiner, or county coroner before cremating a body in West Virginia.
+(W.V.
+Code § 61-12-9.)

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.